karljj1/UxmlSerializedDataBlogPost/README.md

 </ui:UXML>
 ```

 One final noteworthy point to mention is that **UxmlObjectReferenceFields** can be used in conjunction with **interfaces**.
-However, it's important to note that you can only assign **UxmlObjects** that implement the specified interface..
+However, it's important to note that you can only assign **UxmlObjects** that implement the specified interface.
 An example of using interfaces can be found in our [scripting docs](https://docs.unity3d.com/2023.3/Documentation/ScriptReference/UIElements.UxmlObjectReferenceAttribute.html).

 ## How does it work?